fieldtrip/website/faq/matlab/toolboxes_legacyvsexternal.md

     - /faq/toolboxes_legacyvsexternal/
 ---

-# Can I prevent "external" toolboxes from being added to my MATLAB path?

 The recommended path settings are explained in this [frequently asked question](/faq/matlab/installation).

 The code in the **[ft_defaults](/reference/ft_defaults)** function will execute only once and should preferably be executed in your `startup.m` file.
 The main FieldTrip functions will also call **[ft_defaults](/reference/ft_defaults)** to ensure that the required subdirectories are on the path.